dojo/docs/developer/design/loader.rst

 Nonbrowser Environments
 =======================

 As of v1.7, the dojo loader supports Rhino and node.js.
-In the browser environment, then moduleIdToPath process returns a path that is a URL, and that URL is used to either script inject the module or retrieve the module via synchronous or asynchronous XHR (depending on the loader operating mode).
+In the browser environment, then normalization process returns a path that is a URL, and that URL is used to either script inject the module or retrieve the module via synchronous or asynchronous XHR (depending on the loader operating mode).